2019 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Other Features Of The 2019 Half Dollar

-The 2019 Kennedy half dollar measures 30.61 mm in diameter with a reeded edge containing 150 distinct ridges.
-Standard clad versions weigh 11.30 grams and consist of a copper-nickel clad composition – 75% copper and 25% nickel bonded to a pure copper core.
+The 2019 Kennedy half dollar measures 30.61 mm in diameter with a reeded edge containing exactly 150 ridges.
+Standard clad versions weigh 11.34 grams and are composed of 75% copper and 25% nickel bonded over a pure copper core — a formula used since 1971.

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)